 Three-ingredient puff pastry plum tarts.
 Juicy baked plums on top of flaky, crunchy puff pastry, this is one of the easiest dessert recipes you can make.

 Plums are in season right now, and I am trying to make the most of them.
-Of course, Pflaumenmus is a must every autumn, but besides that, I always make the German Zwetschgenkuchen, Stewed Plums, Plum Bread, or these little puff pastry plum tarts.
+Of course, Pflaumenmus is a must every autumn, but besides that, I always make the German Zwetschgenkuchen, Stewed Plums, Plum Bread, Plum Muffins, or these little puff pastry plum tarts.

 Puff pastry desserts are very popular in our house.
 I make them often because they are delicious, super convenient, very fast, cheap, and so versatile.
-Either a larger Berry Puff Pastry Cake or simple Apple Rolls, or Chocolate Puff Pastry, you usually only need few ingredients to bake these little delights.
+Either a larger Berry Puff Pastry Cake or simple Apple Rolls, or Chocolate Puff Pastry, you usually only need a few ingredients to bake these little delights.
 And you can be sure that every single person will love the dessert.

 What do you need?